-A PN is a marked graph if every place has exactly one predecessor and one successor.
-A shorthand graphical notation is usually adopted for MGs in which transitions are the vertices of a graph G and arcs lie between transitions, with the intervening places understood.
+The graph of a PN always shows transitions, places, and directed arcs between transitions and places.
+A shorthand graphical notation is usually adopted for MGs in which transitions are the vertices of a graph G and directed arcs lie between transitions, with the intervening places understood.
 We use this shorthand notation for MGs in our figures unless explicitly noted otherwise.
-A Marked Graph G with an initial marking $m_0$ is denoted (G, $m_0$ ).
-In a MG (G, $m_0$ ), a directed circuit is a directed path that begins at a transition t and ends at the same transition t.
-The sum of the tokens in the set of places contained in C for a marking m is the token count of C, designated by m(C).
-Two important theorems [6] about the liveness and safety of MGs are:
+An MG G with an initial marking m_0 is denoted (G, m_0) .
+A directed circuit in an MG is a directed path that begins at a transition t and ends at the same transition t.
+The sum of the tokens in the set of places contained in G for a marking G is the token count of G, designated by G is more more marking G is the token count of G is about the liveness and safety of MGs are as follows.

-Theorem 1.
-A marked graph $(G, m_0)$ is live if and only if for all directed circuits C of G, $m_0(C) > 0$ , i.e. $m_0$ places at least one token on each directed circuit in G.
+Theorem 1: An MG (G, m_0) is live if and only if for all directed circuits C of $G, m_0(C) > 0$, i.e., m_0 places at least one token on each directed circuit in G.

-Theorem 2.
-A marked graph (G, $m_0$ ) is safe if and only if every edge of G belongs to some directed circuit C with $m_0(C) \le 1$ .
-As a corollary, a live marked graph is safe if and only if every edge belongs to a directed circuit C with $m_0(C) = 1$ .
+Theorem 2: An MG (G, m_0) is safe if and only if every edge of G belongs to some directed circuit C with $m_0(C) \le 1$.
+As a corollary, a live MG is safe if and only if every edge belongs to a directed circuit C with $m_0(C) = 1$.